plsdev89/lazympv.nvim/README.md

 A Neovim plugin for controlling MPV media player directly from your editor.
 Perfect for developers who enjoy background music while coding, especially designed for macOS users.

-A personal project to explore Neovim plugin development, inspired by tools like lazygit, before transitioning to using Cursor editor.
+A personal project to explore Neovim plugin development, inspired by tools like lazygit.
-A Vim-inspired interface for controlling MPV directly from your editor, bringing media control to your fingertips.

 ## Screenshots